epfl-theos/koopmans-qe-utils/README.rst

 koopmans-qe-utils
 =================

-Fortran utilities required for performing Koopmans calculations with `koopmans-kcp <https://github.com/epfl-theos/koopmans-kcp>`_.
+Fortran utilities required for performing Koopmans calculations with `koopmans-kcp <https://github.com/epfl-theos/koopmans-kcp>`_, built on top of `Quantum ESPRESSO <https://www.quantum-espresso.org/>`_.

 Specifically, these utilities are: